 Institute for Advanced Study (IAS)

-This year, the Produire au Sud workshop will take place in the IAS.
+The Produire au Sud workshop takes place in the IAS.
 The Institute for Advanced Study provides an inspirational setting for intellectual innovation.
 The Institute’s mission to bring together internationally renowned scholars, writers and innovators from many different countries, working in many different disciplines.
 The scholars, temporarily freed from their normal professional obligations, have the opportunity to pursue their studies in a spectacular building overlooking the Loire River.
 They have the opportunity to work on their projects either individually or collectively.

 The main objective of the Nantes Institute for Advanced Study is to create a new type of relationship between Western scholars and those from the rest of the world.
 By encouraging the latter to put forward their viewpoints we hope to achieve a true diversity of approaches to current problems posed by globalization.